-Three months ended September 30, 2023 December 31, 2023
+Three months ended March 31, 2024

-Our revenue increased decreased by 10% 14% in the first second quarter of fiscal 2024, as compared to the same quarter of the prior fiscal year, driven by increases a decrease in sales of infrared components, assemblies and modules, and engineering services, visible components.
+Our revenue increased by 4% in the third quarter of fiscal 2024, as compared to the same quarter of the prior fiscal year, driven by increases in sales of infrared components and engineering services.

-Revenue generated by the infrared components product group for the first second quarter of fiscal 2024 was \$3.8 million \$3.6 million, an increase of 20% 9%, as compared to same quarter of the prior fiscal year.
+Revenue generated by the infrared components product group for the third quarter of fiscal 2024 was \$3.6 million, an increase of 16%, as compared to same quarter of the prior fiscal year.
 The increase in revenue is primarily due to an increase in sales to customers in the defense industry, including an increase in shipments against an annual contract for an international military program.
-This contract was also renewed during the first quarter of fiscal 2024 for a higher dollar value than the previous contract.

-Revenue from the visible components product group for the first second quarter of fiscal 2024 was \$2.7 million, a decrease of 18% 31%, as compared to the same quarter of the prior fiscal year.
-The decrease in revenue is primarily due to a decrease in sales to customers in the telecommunications defense industry, in China and as well as a decrease in sales of through catalog and distribution channels in the U.S. and in Europe.
-Sales to customers in the telecommunications industry in China also decreased.
+Revenue from the visible components product group for the third quarter of fiscal 2024 was \$2.7 million, a decrease of 13%, as compared to the same quarter of the prior fiscal year.
+The decrease in revenue is primarily due to a decrease in sales to customers in the defense and medical industries.
+Sales to customers in the telecommunications industry in China also decreased for the third consecutive quarter, representing less than 1% of our consolidated revenue for the third quarter of fiscal 2024.

-Revenue from assemblies and modules increased decreased by 45% 20% for the second quarter of fiscal 2024, as compared to the same quarter of the prior fiscal year.
+Revenue from assemblies and modules decreased by 16% for the third quarter of fiscal 2024, as compared to the same quarter of the prior fiscal year.
 The majority of the decrease is due to timing of shipments against a multi-year contract with a defense customer.
-This decrease was partially offset by the addition of Visimid revenue of approximately \$146,000.
+This decrease was partially offset by the addition of Visimid revenue of approximately \$241,000.